SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 ### Cross Relationship Context Interaction Contexts

 A complication arises when one wants to have an end context span multiple relationship contexts.
 Typically for communications purposes, when there are multiple communications media or intermediaries.
-But, given that one can form a private relationship by reference using the relationship formation protocol defined above, then one can avoid having any transaction spanning multiple relationships by first forming a relationship for such a transaction.
-And then leveraging those pre-existing communication contexts to confidentially (and privately) embed that relationship and its associated transaction (conversation) with its transaction metadata.
+But, given that one can form a private relationship by reference using the relationship formation protocol defined above, one can avoid having any interaction that spans multiple relationships by first forming a relationship for such an interaction and then leveraging those pre-existing communication contexts to confidentially (and privately) embed that relationship and its associated interaction with its interaction metadata.

 Suppose *A* and *B* wish to use more than one end-wise routing context for a given interaction.
 This generalizes to any number of hop-wise communication contexts, but for the sake of simplicity, we will just use the one established above.
 Let *A* and *B* establish another end-wise relationship denoted by *(A<sub>3</sub>, <>, B<sub>3</sub>)*.
 This could have been formed using an OOB setup or using the relationship formation protocol leveraging the existing relationship *(A<sub>1</sub>, <>, B<sub>1</sub>)*.